lamm-mit/Cephalo-Idefics2-MoE/README.md

 ![image/png](https://cdn-uploads.huggingface.co/production/uploads/623ce1c6b66fedf374859fe7/kl5GWBP9WS0D4uwd1t3S7.png)

-This version of Cephalo, lamm-mit/Cephalo-Idefics2-3x8b-beta, is a Mixture-of-Expert model based on variants and fine-tuned versions of the Idefics-2 model.
+This version of Cephalo, lamm-mit/Cephalo-Idefics2-vision-3x8b-beta, is a Mixture-of-Expert model based on variants and fine-tuned versions of the Idefics-2 model.
 The basic model architecture is as follows:

 ![image/png](https://cdn-uploads.huggingface.co/production/uploads/623ce1c6b66fedf374859fe7/b7BK8ZtDzTMsyFDi0wP3w.png)

 This model leverages multiple expert networks to process different parts of the input, allowing for more efficient and specialized computations.
 For each token in the input sequence, a gating layer computes scores for all experts and selects the top-*k* experts based on these scores.
 We use a *softmax (..)* activation function to ensure that the weights across the chosen experts sum up to unity.
 The output of the gating layer is a set of top-*k* values and their corresponding indices.
-The selected experts' outputs ($\mathbf{Y}$) are then computed and combined using a weighted sum, where the weights are given by the top-*k* values.
-This sparse MoE mechanism allows our model to dynamically allocate computational resources, improving efficiency and performance for complex vision-language tasks. depicts an overview of the architecture.
+The selected experts' outputs Y) are then computed and combined using a weighted sum, where the weights are given by the top-*k* values.
+This sparse MoE mechanism allows our model to dynamically allocate computational resources, improving efficiency and performance for complex vision-language tasks.

 For this sample model, the model has 20b parameters (three experts, 8b each, and 8b active parameters during inference).
 The instructions below include a detailed explanation about how other models can be constructed.